xuan-liang/ggmatplot/README.md

 <img src="man/figures/README-violin-1.png" width="80%" />

-Dotplots too accept a single matrix input and plots the distribution of each of its columns.

-The next example uses the `plot_type = "dotplot"` to visualize the distribution of the data, and also customizes the position of the legend using a `ggplot` theme as well.
+Dotplots too accept a single matrix input and plot the distribution of each of its columns.
+The next example uses the `plot_type = "dotplot"` to visualize the distribution of the data with the custom color and binwidth value.
+Note that the default setting for binwidth is 1/30 of the range of the data.

 ``` r
 # matrix x